Beat Saber x Billie Eilish: Go-To-Market

 2. Activate paid media on high-intent gaming and tech properties (expansionary targeting)

-3. Build and manage the @OculusRift social presence as a peer — talking to gamers like a gamer
+3. Build and manage the @OculusRift social presence — talking to gamers like a gamer, and integrating our brand presence into the gaming community in an authentic, organic way.

-4. Develop a trusted influencer ecosystem on YouTube, the primary research channel for this audience
+4. Develop a trusted influencer ecosystem on YouTube

 5. Leverage key promotional moments (Amazon Prime Day, Holiday) to convert intent to purchase